Crediting Cardholder Accounts

-To see detailed examples of transaction sequences as they appear in the Program API, Events API, Auth API, and RDFs, ask for the Card Transaction Scenarios PDF from Galileo.
+To see detailed examples of transaction sequences as they appear in the Program API, Events API, Auth API, and RDFs, refer to the Card Transaction Scenarios.

 A reversal negates all or part of a previous authorization.
 Reversals are performed before the transaction passes through the clearing stage and are performed in situations such as these:

 - A preauthorization is for a larger amount than the final sale, so the remaining amount is reversed out.

 - A transaction is performed in error, such as a duplicate transaction.

 - A cardholder cancels a transaction in an app shortly after the initial authorization.